These 2 Small Cap Gaming Stocks Are Loaded With Goodies: Low Entry Points And Up Nicely Since Our Calls

 We see more coming down the road because the economics of consolidation make so much sense.

 The US market currently has over 1,000 total casinos including commercial and Tribal.
 The total revenues will reach close to $69 to $70 billion this year.
 There are few underserved markets left for large scale operators.
-Most of major operators like Wynn Resorts, Ltd (NASDAQ:WYNN), Las Vegas and Massachusetts, MGM Resorts International (NYSE:MGM), Massachusetts and recently opened National Harbor-already soaring with record visitation not yet open one month.
+Most of the major operators like Wynn Resorts, Ltd. (NASDAQ:WYNN), Las Vegas and Massachusetts, MGM Resorts International (NYSE:MGM), Massachusetts, and recently opened National Harbor - the last of which is already soaring with record visitation even though it has not yet been open one month.

 There are areas like the state of Georgia, where lobbying activity for an integrated resort in metro Atlanta is afoot.
 For the most part supply and demand are in balance.
-That produces we believe, a compression to rationalize costs, financing capex needed on legacy properties, consider unlocking shareholder value with REITs,etc.
+That produces we believe, a compression to rationalize costs, financing capex needed on legacy properties, consider unlocking shareholder value with REITs, etc.

 All this spells transactions in our view and the small caps indicated here are high percentage potential participants.